 I minified this dessert – making a 1/2 batch of the dough and while I ended up making six 31/2 inch brioches, I’m going to suggest that a 1/2 batch really only makes four.
 While I meticulously weighed and measured 1/2 portions of all the ingredients, at the stage when I was rolling the rough out to form the brioche, I continued to roll much more than I should have. the recipe calls for a 10-inch diameter for the full tarte (i.e. with a full amount of dough) and mine was accidentally more like 8-inches for 1/2 the dough.
 So mine were a little on the thin side (and a tad dry if I am being honest).
 But no matter, really – *I* made these:

 The brioche was lovely and eggy and buttery and the pastry cream folded with whipped cream was “eat-by-the-spoonful good”.
 I’d definitely feel confident to make this again at home, just making sure to plan well in advance!

 Get the recipe for Tarte Tropézienne on p 79 of Baking Chez Moi or here on Food 52.

 Tuesdays with Dorie participants don’t publish the recipes on our blogs, so you’re encouraged to purchase Baking Chez Moi for yourself which you can do on Amazon (this link should bring you to the Amazon store in your country) or for free worldwide shipping, buy from The Book Depository.
 Then join us, baking our way through the book!

-Please note: The product links from Amazon and The Book Depository are affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price which goes towards maintaining eat. live. travel. write.
+Please note: The product links from Amazon and The Book Depository are affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price at no extra cost to you.
 Thank you in advance!